MistAiDev/Mist-Ai-Project/README.md

 supabase start
 ```

-You can now start the cloud project with `pnpm run dev` and it will connect to the local Supabase instance by default.
+You can now start the misty project with `pnpm run dev` and it will connect to the local Supabase instance by default.

 NOTE: You will need Docker installed for this to work.
-If that is an issue for you, use the Supabase Cloud Setup instructions instead below).
+If that is an issue for you, use the Supabase Misty Setup instructions instead below).

-### Supabase Cloud Setup
+### Supabase Misty Setup

 This library uses Supabase as a database.
 You can set up a free account at supabase.io and create a new project.